Cottage | 2 bedrooms | sleeps 4

 Berllan Barn is situated alongside the owners' cottage in 10 acres of beautiful landscaped gardens.
 Berllan Barn has wonderful views across the Usk Valley of both The Table Mountain, Sugar Loaf Mountain and The Black Mountains whilst being on the edge of Llangattock Mountain.
 The Barn and farmhouse are in the small hamlet of Ffawyddog on a hillside just above the pretty and thriving Georgian town of Crickhowell.
-Berllan is 1 mile from the village of Llangattock which has two good pubs and through which the Brecon to Monmouthshire canal passes with a good tow path for a casual stroll and to watch the traditionally pained narrow boats passing up and down.
-Berllan Barn offers comfortable accommodation for 4 .
+Berllan is 1 mile from the village of Llangattock which has two good pubs and through which the Brecon to Monmouthshire canal passes with a good tow path for a casual stroll and to watch the traditionally painted narrow boats passing up and down.
+Self catering accommodation.

 Berllan Barn sleeps 4 in 2 bedrooms.